googleads/google-publisher-tag-samples/README.md

 Google Publisher Tag Samples
 ============================
-This respository contains a collection of Google Publisher Tag (GPT) samples.
+This repository contains a collection of Google Publisher Tag (GPT) samples.
 Learn more about GPT at our
 [developer site](https://developers.google.com/publisher-tag/).

-Samples are loosely organized as follows:

-* **basic/**

-  Samples that showcase basic library functionality and simple configurations.
-  Targeted at beginner to intermediate GPT users.

-* **advanced/**

-  Samples that showcase advanced library usage.
-These samples may leverage multiple library features to satisfy a single complex use case.
-Targeted at seasoned GPT users.

 Refer to the `README.md` file inside each directory for sample specific usage instructions.